 A recognizable trend is that of the growing levels of urbanisation.
-This creates a dilemma in regard to greater environmental impact from the increased water and electrical consumption, waste generation, transport, etc., which are noted, in turn, as signs of population wellbeing.
+This creates a dilemma inasmuch as greater environmental impact from the increased water and electrical consumption, waste generation, transport, etc., which are noted, in turn, as signs of population wellbeing.